dadaatom/BetterConsole/README.md

 # Console Components

-Console components are elements that within a console display.
+Console components are elements within a console display.
 Most methods like Write and WriteLine accept console components as well as strings.